Herbrand's Theorem in Refutation Schemata: Refutation Schemata

 Note that from $V(\bar{0})$ we can finally derive $\phat(\vec{Y},\vec{m},\bar{0})$.
-We say that $\rhohat$ is the {\em inductive closure} of $\rho$. \end{definition} \begin{examp} Take $\rho(X,Y,Z,n,m,V_{\phat(X,n)})$ and $\rhohat(X,Y,Z,n,m,V_{\phat(X,n)})$ from Example~\ref{ex.proofschema}.
+We say that $\rhohat$ is the {\em inductive closure} of $\rho$. \end{definition} \begin{examp} Take $\rho(X,Y,Z,n,m,V_{\phat}(X,n))$ and $\rhohat(X,Y,Z,n,m,V_{\phat}(X,n))$ from Example~\ref{ex.proofschema}.
 Then $\rhohat$ is the inductive closure of $\rho$. \end{examp} Note that $\rhohat$ is obtained from $\rho$ by a kind of primitive recursion on proofs. \begin{definition}[proof schema] We define proof schema inductively: \begin{itemize} \item Any $\RPLnull^\Psi V$-derivation is a proof schema. \item If $\rho_1$ and $\rho_2$ are proof schemata and $\rho_1,\rho_2$ are composable then $\rho_1 \circ \rho_2$ is a proof schema. \item If $\rho$ is a proof schema which admits proof recursion then the inductive closure of $\rho$ is a proof schema. \item Let $\rho_1(\vec{X_1},\vec{n}),\ldots,\rho_\alpha(\vec{X}_\alpha,\vec{n})$ (for $\alpha >0$) be proof schemata over the parameter tuple $\vec{n}$ and let $\{C_1,\ldots,C_\alpha\}$ be conditions on the parameters in $\vec{n}$ which define a partition then

 is a proof schema. \end{itemize} \end{definition} \begin{examp} Consider the proofs $\rho$, $\rhohat$ and $\rho_0$ in Example~\ref{ex.proofschema}.
-All of them are proof schemata; the proof schema $\rho_0$ is also a {\em refutation schema} of $\qhat(X,Y,Z,n,m)$, a concept which will be formally defined below. \end{examp} \begin{definition}[refutation schema] Let $\qhat(\vec{X},\vec{n})$ be the main schematic atom in a schematic definition $\Psi$.
-We define derivability from $\seq \qhat(\vec{X},\vec{n})$.
-The $\RPLnull^\Psi V$-derivation
+All of them are proof schemata; the proof schema $\rho_0$ is also a {\em refutation schema} of $\qhat(X,Y,Z,n,m)$, a concept which will be formally defined below. \end{examp} Our schematic proofs are proofs from sequents of the form $\seq F$, which we call schematic $F$-proofs.
+A schematic $F$-proof of $\seq$ is called a refutation schema of $F$. \begin{definition}[schematic $F$-proofs] Let $F\colon \qhat(\vec{X},\vec{n})$ be the main schematic atom in a schematic definition $\Psi$.
+We define schematic $F$-proofs below.
+The $\RPLnull^\Psi V$-proof